worthington10TW/worthington10TW/_posts/2022-01-08-how-what-why.markdown

 ## Jekyll

 Jekyll is a ruby based static site generator.
-Content is written in markdown and the pages are created using HTML and liquid templating engine.
+Content is written in markdown and the pages are created using HTML and liquid templating.
 This was perfect, I could use git as my version control and database, and all my content would be written in markdown (a format that I use everyday).

 GitHub Pages made hosting the site free and GitHub actions would deploy my site and articles on checkin.

-It was gloriously simple to get started too, both [GitHub's](https://pages.github.com/){:target="_blank"  rel="noreferrer"} and [Jekyll's](https://jekyllrb.com/){:target="_blank"  rel="noreferrer"} documentation was easy to follow.
+It was gloriously simple.
+Getting started was a breeze, both [GitHub's](https://pages.github.com/){:target="_blank"  rel="noreferrer"} and [Jekyll's](https://jekyllrb.com/){:target="_blank"  rel="noreferrer"} documentation is well written and easy to follow.

+If you want to get started you will need ruby installed on your machine (I use [rbenv](https://github.com/rbenv/rbenv) to manage my ruby versions, installed via [brew](https://brew.sh/)).
+Then with just 3 commands you're up and running:

-To install the jekyll gem `gem install bundler jekyll`
+- To install the jekyll gem `gem install bundler jekyll`

-To create a site `jekyll new .`
+- To create a site `jekyll new .`

-To serve run locally `bundle exec jekyll serve`
+- To serve run locally `bundle exec jekyll serve`

 ![file structure](/assets/2022-01-08-how-what-why/structure.png)